KILTprotocol/kilt-workshop-101/README.md

 # KILT Tutorial

 Welcome, curious mind!
-KILT's [sdk-js](https://kiltprotocol.github.io/kilt-workshop-101/#/) is an SDK that helps you use verifiable credentials in your application.
+KILT's [sdk-js](https://kiltprotocol.github.io/kilt-workshop-101/#/) is an SDK that helps you use verifiable claims in your application.

 In this tutorial, you will: